Aathish04/graphyti/README.md

 ### Overview

-This vulnerability exists due to Graphy sharing the AES decryption key required to decrypt the protected media content with the client over the internet.
-The key itself is encrypted using AES and decrypted client-side before the video files are decrypted.
+This vulnerability exists because the AES decryption key used to unlock protected media content is shared with the client over the internet.
+Although the key itself is encrypted using AES, it is decrypted client-side, allowing eventual access to the raw video files.

-Evident efforts were taken to obfuscate the process of key decryption - however, these efforts can be circumvented by treating the obfuscated code as a black-box through which "arbitrary" data enters, and a media decryption key leaves.
+Efforts to obfuscate the key-decryption process can be bypassed by treating the obfuscated code as a "black box" where the decryption key can be extracted.

 ### Proof-of-Concept : Downloading Course Material on a self-published course.
 1) In the `Main.py` file, replace the existing `SESSIONID` with your Graphy SessionID.

-2) Replace existing `FFMPEG_BIN` with the path to your installation of the FFMPEG tool.
+2) Update `FFMPEG_BIN` to the path of your FFMPEG installation.

-3) Replace existing `URL` with the URL of the course you wish to test.
+3) Replace the placeholder `URL` with the URL of the course-owner to test.

 4) Replace the existing `SELECTED_COURSE_ID` with the ID of the course you wish to test.
 The Course ID may be obtained from the URL of the course being tested.